symfony/symfony-docs/guides/forms/overview.rst

 If any constraint fails, the error is displayed next to the corresponding form field.
-You can learn more about constraints in :doc:`Validation constraints </guides/validator/constraints>`.
+You can learn more about constraints in :doc:`Validation Constraints </guides/validator/constraints>`.

-Creating form fields automatically
+Creating Form Fields Automatically
 ----------------------------------

 If you use Doctrine 2 or Symfony's ``Validator``, Symfony already knows quite